Upgrading Package Security Manager

 6.6.2

-or later, please see Upgrading Postgres. - If you need to support artifact types in excess of 3GB in size, please see Increasing artifact upload size limit.
+or later, see Upgrading Postgres. - To support artifacts larger than 3GB, see Increasing artifact upload size limit.

-If you’re using a custom implementation, verify that your docker-compose.yml
+- If using a custom implementation, verify that your

 (nginx configuration) files reflect the upgraded changes.